HOW IT BEGAN...

 Jazzanooga created and implemented an extensive strategic plan that placed a special emphasis on actively engaging our underserved community members by providing an array of community arts programming that creates new opportunities for creative experimentation and community transformation.

-Jazzanooga began to envision itself as a multifaceted cultural institution that strives to revitalize and sustain the local and regional diverse art and music communities of the Chattanooga area through linked intervention initiatives; Preservation, Education, and Performance.
+Jazzanooga began to envision itself as a multifaceted cultural institution that would strive to revitalize and sustain Chattanooga's cultural arts heritage through three linked intervention initiatives; Cultural Preservation, Community Education, and Performance.